 We want the government to use this as an opportunity to guarantee all our rights, not take them away.
 And committing to not rolling back the rights of European migrants is an important first step.

-That’s why we’re calling on David Davis to ensure that there is no regression of rights for people and their families already working, studying and living in the UK under EU law.
+That’s why we’re calling on the Secretary of State for Exiting the EU to ensure that there is no regression of rights for people and their families already working, studying and living in the UK under EU law.
 They mustn’t be used as political bargaining chips.